Murli0399/IntentBI_Assignment/README.md

 # Car Management System

-This is a simple web application for managing car data.
-It allows users to add, view, update, and delete car information.
+This is a basic web app for managing car data.
+Users can add, view, update, and delete car information.

 ## Features

+- Upload a JSON file to add multiple car details in bulk.
 - Add a new car with various details such as VIN, year, make, model, price, etc.
 - View a list of all cars in the database.
 - Sort cars by different criteria.